-A face image encodes a variety of useful information, such as identity [29], emotion [25] and head pose [1], which are significant for developing practical and humanoid computer vision systems.
-The problems of identity verification and emotion recognition have been extensively studied as conventional multi-class pattern recognition problems in the computer vision literature.
+vision systems.
+The problems of identity verification and emotion recognition have been extensively studied as conventional multiclass pattern recognition problems in the computer vision literature.
 Many commercial systems have been developed for human identity verification.
-However, the research on head pose estimation, especially for precise 3D head pose estimation, is still far from mature due to the underlying difficulties and challenges.
+However, the research on head pose estimation, especially for precise 3-D head pose estimation, is still far from mature due to the underlying difficulties and challenges.
 First, the database and ground truth are much more difficult to obtain than the identity and emotion information.
-Second, the style of pose variation is personalized, and greatly depends on the 3D geometry of the human head.
-Finally, the pose labels are of real values, and hence the pose estimation problem is essentially a regression problem rather than a multi-class pattern recognition problem.
+Second, the style of pose variation is personalized, and greatly depends on the 3-D geometry of the human head.
+Finally, the pose labels are of real values, and, hence, the pose estimation problem is essentially a regression problem rather than a multiclass pattern recognition problem.

-Current research [5] [16] [9] [27] on appearance based head pose estimation can be roughly divided into three categories.
-The first category [15] [16] formulates pose estimation as a conventional multi-class pattern recognition problem, and only rough pose information is inferred from these algorithms.
-The second category takes pose estimation as a regression problem, and nonlinear regression algorithms, e.g. Neural Network [5], are used for learning the mapping from the original appearance features to the pose label.
-The last category assumes that the pose data lie on or nearly on a low-dimensional manifold, and manifold embedding techniques [6] [8] [9] [12] [19] [18] are utilized for learning a more effective representation for pose estimation.
-In this work, we address the challenging problem of person-independent precise 3D head pose estimation, instead of the rough discrete pose estimation in the pan direction as done conventionally, and hence the algorithms like Linear Discriminant Analysis [10] from the first category are inapplicable in our scenario.
-To effectively exploit the underlying geometry structure information of the pose data space as well as the available identity and pose information, our solution is pursued within the third category, but many algorithms within this category, e.g. [18], are not suitable for the task we concern in this paper since they were proposed with the underlying assumption that the testing subject appears in the model training set.
+Current research [5], [9], [16], [27] on appearance based head pose estimation can be roughly divided into three categories.
+The first category [15], [16] formulates pose estimation as a conventional multiclass pattern recognition problem, and only rough pose information is inferred from these algorithms.
+The second category takes pose estimation as a regression problem, and nonlinear regression algorithms, e.g., Neural Network [5], are used for learning the mapping from the original appearance features to the pose label.
+The last category assumes that the pose data lie on or nearly on a low-dimensional manifold, and manifold embedding techniques [6], [8], [9], [12], [18], [19] are utilized for learning a more effective representation for pose estimation.
+In this work, we address the challenging problem of person-independent precise 3-D head pose estimation, instead of the rough discrete pose estimation in the pan direction as done conventionally, and, hence, the algorithms like linear discriminant analysis [10] from the first category are inapplicable in our scenario.
+To effectively exploit the underlying geometry structure information of the pose data space as well as the available identity and pose information, our solution is pursued within the third category, but many algorithms within this category, e.g., [18], are not suitable for the task we concern in this paper since they were proposed with the underlying assumption that the testing subject appears in the model training set.

-In this work, we present a dually supervised manifold embedding algorithm for person-independent precise 3D head pose estimation motivated from the following observations: 1) the pose sample data are often from multiple subjects, and distributed on distinctive submanifolds of different subjects instead of a single continuous manifold assumed by most conventional manifold learning [4][22][26] algorithms, such as ISOMAP [23], Locally Linear Embedding (LLE) [21], and Laplacian Eigenmaps [3]; 2) these submanifolds commonly share similar geometric shapes as shown in Figure 1; and 3) a desirable representation for 3D head pose estimation should be person-independent, namely the model trained on training data has good generalization capability on data from unknown subject.
+In this paper, we present a dually supervised manifold embedding algorithm for person-independent precise 3-D head pose estimation motivated from the following observations: 1) the pose sample data are often from multiple subjects, and distributed on distinctive submanifolds of different subjects instead of a single continuous manifold assumed by most conventional manifold learning [4], [22], [26] algorithms, such as ISOMAP [23], Locally Linear Embedding (LLE) [21], and Laplacian Eigenmaps [3]; 2) these submanifolds commonly share similar geometric shapes as shown in Fig. 1; and 3) a desirable representation for 3-D head pose estimation should be person-independent, namely the model trained on training data has good generalization capability on data from unknown subject.

 Fig. 1.
-The 3D embedding of the pose data from three subjects.
+Three-dimesional embedding of the pose data from three subjects.
 The data are shown to lie on three distinctive submanifolds instead of a single continuous manifold.